dlodola/public/docs/_posts/2021-07-27-Monte+Carlo+resource+assessments+in+Python.md

 Another solution is to ditch `rvs` and take control of sampling.
 In this case we need to generate our own samples over \\( \left[0,1\right]\\) and transform them to random variates with the `ppf` method which provides an inverse cumulative probability function for a distribution.
 There are two main advantages to doing this:

+1. You can implement correlation between variables.

-1. You can opt for more advanced sampling techniques like Latin hypercubes, orthogonal sampling, or low-discrepancy sequences; this is no longer pseudo-random though and enters the realm of Quasi Monte Carlo simulation.
+2. You can opt for more advanced sampling techniques like Latin hypercubes, orthogonal sampling, or low-discrepancy sequences.
+This is no longer pseudo-random though and enters the realm of Quasi Monte Carlo simulation.
 Given the low number of dimensions typical of resource calculations it is likely to offer only limited advantages.
 If you are using Scipy version 1.7 or later, it features a [*Quasi Monte Carlo*](https://docs.scipy.org/doc/scipy/reference/stats.qmc.html) module that provides algorithms for Latin hypercubes and low-discrepancy sequences as well as some functionalities handling covariances between dimensions.

-2.
+### Correlated variables

+As mentioned above, it is possible to implement correlation between random variates by managing the sampling process yourself.
+This allows to not only have correlation between parameters for a given accumulation, but also between multiple accumulations in a portfolio approach.

+We will see how to implement correlated random variates in a follow-up article.

 ### Portfolio consolidations